asequeira-os/asequeira-os/README.md

       alt="Download on the App Store"
       style="width: 123px; height: 41px; vertical-align: middle; object-fit: contain;" />
   </a>
-, or use <a href="https://play.google.com/store/apps/details?id=com.amdlsoft.xedui.xeduler">Android</a> (<a href="https://www.xeduler.com/support">support</a>)
+, or <a href="https://play.google.com/store/apps/details?id=com.amdlsoft.xedui.xeduler">Android</a> apps.
+You can also try the web app at [Xeduler](https://xeduler.web.app/).
+See <a href="https://www.xeduler.com/support">support</a> videos to get a quick overview of the product functionality.

+This is a solo project and
-I have used the following technologies to build this product from concept to production.
+I have used the following technologies to build this product end-to-end from concept to production.

 - Backend production in Google Cloud
   - Cloud SQL Postgres